batcode7/CSE722-Project---1-Encrypted-Chat/README.md

 ```
 ### 8. Send messages from the client and server sides.
 These messages will be shared as encrypted texts.
 (Encrypted using the shared session Key)

-### 9. To terminate the connection use the following command on both terminal A and B
+### 9. To terminate the connection, use the following command on both terminal A and B
 ```bash
 /quit
 ```